Jaid/action-uptodater/readme.md

 Opinionated Action that validates the repository content's boilerplate code in the way I like to handle my NodeJS projects.

+:warning: Usage in production projects is not recommended yet.
+Feel free to use this action for inspiration and experimenting.

 ### Inputs

 Name|Default|Description